cwansart/deployment-exercise/README.md

 To use Maven during the build we need to add it as a tool: http://localhost:9082/configureTools/ Scroll down to _Maven_ and click on _Add Maven_.
 Enter the name `maven3.6.1` and select this version in the drop down menu.
 Then you're done and click on _Save_ on the bottom of the page.

+We also need to add the _Config File Provider_ plugin to Jenkins.
+Open http://localhost:9082/pluginManager/available, click on the _Available_ tab and search for `config file provider`.
+Check the checkbox and click on the _Download now and install after restart_ button.
+Click on the _Restart Jenkins when installation is complete and no jobs are running_ checkbox to restart Jenkins after the installation.

 ## Configure GitLab

 After installing start GitLab via: http://localhost:9080/